jtanumihardja/jtanumihardja.github.io/README.md

 ## [Banana Map: Winner of Northeastern University Hackathon 2023](https://github.com/jwke21/team_banana_hackathon) <a name="hackathon"></a>

-**Carbon Emission and Energy calculator by various transportation routes**
+**Carbon Emission and Energy calculator of various transportation routes**

 The Banana Map is a web application that was created for the Northeastern University 2023 Hackathon within 24 hours.
 The theme for the Hackathon was "Tools of the Future" and our focus was climate change and environmental sustainability.
 The objective of our product is to provide incentives and day-to-day comparison for the user on their transportation choice.
 Transportation is the greatest contributor (~27%) of greenhouse gases emission in the United States.
 Hence, the first step of heading towards more sustainable life is to wisely choose our transportation option.
 For this project, we are comparing 4 transportation modes: driving, busing, walking, and cycling.